-10-step guide to buying a beautiful bespoke Roundhouse kitchen
+10-step guide to buying a bespoke Roundhouse Kitchen - Roundhouse

 1. Make a must-have list

 Are there things you just can’t live without?
-It helps to list your priorities, for example; if you are a keen cook you might want acres of prep space or you may want an entirely clutter-free kitchen so lots of storage space will be critical.
-Are there specific appliances that you must have, or maybe you have a desire for a particular work surface .
+It helps to list your priorities, for example; if you are a keen cook you might want acres of prep space with a modern kitchen island or you may want an entirely clutter-free kitchen so lots of storage space will be critical.
+Are there specific appliances that you must have, or maybe you have a desire for a particular work surface.

 2. Think about the whole space.

-If you have an extension being built or walls demolished to create a large open space, by talking to our kitchen designers early on, your kitchen can be designed as an integral part of that space rather than as an after thought.
-Think about how you will use the space; for example will it be more than just a kitchen where food is prepared, but a social space for family and a place to entertain?
+If you have an extension being built or walls demolished to create a large open space, by talking to our kitchen designers early on, your luxury kitchen can be designed as an integral part of that space rather than as an after thought.
+Think about how you will use the space; for example will it be more than just a kitchen where food is prepared, a social space for family and a place to entertain too?

 3. Gather your inspiration

-Collect as much reference material as you can, from a variety of sources, such as magazines, Pinterest (http://www.pinterest.com/roundhousedsgn/) or from the gallery on our website (http://www.roundhousedesign.com).
+Collect as much reference material as you can, from a variety of sources, such as magazines, Pinterest https://www.pinterest.co.uk/roundhousedsgn/ or from the gallery on our website.
 Focus on what really inspires you – the more reference material you can amass, the easier it will be for our designers to really understand what it is you like.
-Images of kitchens, worksurfaces, splashbacks/tiles, islands, layouts, colours etc., all are really helpful.
+Images of kitchens, work surfaces, splashbackstiles, kitchen islands, layouts, colours all are really helpful.

 4. Have a budget in mind

 Have a plan of how much you want to spend – by being frank about this upfront your Roundhouse designer will be able to help you choose what you should invest in and where you may be able to save.
-For example having extra wide bi-fold doors can help save on cabinetry costs and some types of cabinetry and veneers are more expensive than others, and the same goes for work surfaces and of course appliances.
+For example having extra wide bi-fold doors can help save on bespoke cabinetry costs and some types of cabinetry and veneers are more expensive than others, and the same goes for work surfaces and of course appliances.
 However, because we’re bespoke, Roundhouse kitchens can be tailored to your exact requirements.
-We can make cabinets, drawers, work surfaces etc., extra widedeep or extra tall, pretty much any shape or size you want.
+We can make cabinets, drawers, extra wide, deep or extra tall, pretty much any shape or size you want.
 Roundhouse kitchens start from £30,000.